Careers at New Vista

 The Senior Youth Life Skills Instructor position is a supervisory role responsible for daily operations and oversight of a youth home serving foster care youth aged 6-18 years old.
 The Senior Youth Life Skills Instructor assists children and youth to develop life skills and social skills in the home and community.

-This position provides staff guidance and youth care consistent with the needs of youth who have mental health issues and behavioral challenges.
+This position provides team member guidance and youth care consistent with the needs of youth who have mental health issues and behavioral challenges.
 House Parents utilize skills in basic counseling, crisis intervention, conflict resolution, and problem-solving.

 Job Training Instructor